trevorkerney/C-Data-Structure-Libraries/Data Structures/README.md

 - find - finds and returns the index of a value.

 ---
+## TBinaryTree
+Binary tree with mostly recursive methods.

+- Positioning: Objects inserted in order and erased by value.
+- Parallelism: N/A
+- Memory format: Binary tree.

+### Public Methods
+- insert - inserts an object into its ordered position in the tree.
+- erase - erases an object from the tree.
+- contains - returns whether or not the object is in the tree.
+- iterator - returns an iterator for the tree.

+### TBinaryTreeIterator Public Methods:

+- has_lesser - returns whether or not the node has a lesser node.
+- lesser - sets the iterator's current node to its lesser node and returns its value.
+- has_greater - returns whether or not the node has a greater node.
+- greater - sets the iterator's current node to its greater node and returns its value.
+- value - returns the value of the iterator's current node.
+- clear - removes the iterator from its master's iterator list and destroys itself.

+---
 ## TUDLList
 Doubly linked list with no maximum size or random access.